tlswg/tls13-spec/draft-ietf-tls-tls13.md

 compute all future traffic secrets on that connection.
 Systems which want such guarantees need to do a fresh handshake and establish a new connection with an (EC)DHE exchange.

+### Side Channels

+There is an abundance of potential side channels available to an attacker, to the extent that any attempt at comprehensive enumeration is doomed to failure.
+Some side channels (e.g., power analysis, cache eviction, etc.) are only available to attackers physically colocated with a target, which are generally considered out of scope for TLS, which aims to defend against an insecure network.
+Nonetheless, there remain several particularly dangerous side channels possible in network protocols, that have produced pratical attacks against protocols in the past, including:

+- Traffic fingerprinting, where the length and time series distribution of encrypted packets are analyzed to infer information about what data is being transmitted.
+This is particularly easy to see when there is a small set of possible messages to be distinguished, such as for a video server hosting a fixed corpus of content, but still provides usable information even in more complicated scenarios.

+- Timing attacks, where the amount of time taken to process a message (and send a reply) depends on the plaintext contents of the decrypted data.
+TLS can only hope to protect against timing attacks related to decrypted data processed by TLS; application data may also be subject to such side channels.

+- Differential attacks, where an attacker presents several subtly different messages to a target and uses differences in responses (i.e., error messages, timing, or high-level behavior) to infer information about the decrypted message(s).

+The plaintext protected by the AEAD function consists of content plus variable-length padding, to allow for the encrypted records sent over the network to take on almost arbitrary distributions and avoid fingerprinting.
+Robust fingerprinting avoidance will introduce delays in packet transmission and padding-only records, at the cost of degraded performance.
+Because the padding is encrypted alongside the actual content, an attacker cannot directly determine the length of the padding, but may be able to measure it indirectly by the use of timing channels exposed during record processing (i.e., seeing how long it takes to process a record).
+In general, it is not known how to remove this type of channel because even a constant time padding removal function will then feed the content into data-dependent functions.

+The TLS protocol itself has limited ability to effect resistance to timing attacks, which largely falls as a responsibility of implementations.
+Implementations should utilize constant-time algorithms whenever possible, though in general it is impossible to completely remove timing channels.

+Resistance to differential attacks is provided by the use of the "bad_record_mac" alert for all decryption errors.
+The use of a uniform response to malformed/corrupted packets prevents the attacker from gaining piecewise insight into portions of the message.
+Additional resistance is provided by terminating the connection on such errors; a new connection will have different cryptographic material, preventing attacks against the cryptographic primitives that require multiple trials.

 ### External References